IMG_2245.jpg

 AA, French, Saddleback College (2022)

-Writing & Research
+PublicationS & Research

 My scholarly research on dress history, social science theories of appearance, consumer behaviour, marketing, retail, and sustainability has been presented in Europe and across the USA at International Textiles and Apparel Association Annual Conferences, Costume Society of America Symposia, ACA/PCA Pop Culture, and Global Fashion Management Conference.
 My research findings have been published in the following peer-reviewed scholarly journals: Family and Consumer Sciences Research Journal, Dress, and Fashion and Textiles (FATE).
-You may read some of my published works on my ResearchGate profile or get a hardcopy of my doctoral dissertation here.
+You may read some of my published scholarly works on my ResearchGate profile or get a hardcopy of my doctoral dissertation here.

 Thank you for visiting.